 The Bible talks about the heart as the center of all desires, thoughts, feelings, and emotions.
 It is what makes us human.
 Guarding your heart can be a difficult task because there are many things that come into our lives in everyday life.
 Many obstacles will tempt, distract, and discourage us from following God’s will for our lives.
-In this blog post, we will take a look at biblical ways to guard your heart so you can pursue God’s plan for your life!
+In this blog post, we will take a look at biblical ways to guard your heart whether it’s on Valentine’s Day or any time of the year so you can pursue God’s plan for your life!

 Why Should You Guard Your Heart